Pain Management - Information for Health Professionals

 • Implantation of intrathecal baclofen pumps for the management of intractable spasticity.

-We also conduct inpatient consultations for severe, pre-existing or uncontrolled pain, or when requested by other specialist teams.
+We also conduct inpatient consultations for patients with severe pre-existing or uncontrolled pain or if requested by other specialist teams.

-Our clinic is located in the Adult Outpatients Department, Campus Centre Building, Prince of Wales Hospital (building 16 on our campus map).
-Information about how to get to our Randwick campus
+Our clinics are all located in the Prince of Wales Hospital Adult Outpatient Department, Campus Centre Building, Prince of Wales Hospital (building 16 on our campus map).
+See also information about how to get to our Randwick campus.

 Clinic Name